klmilam/videos-to-tfrecords/README.md

 #TODO(kmilam): Support custom input directories

 ### Run locally
-Useful for testing and debugging
+Running an Apache Beam pipeline locally can be helpful for testing and debugging.
+However, it's not recommended when working with a lot of data; use the Cloud Dataflow runner for Apache Beam instead.
 ```bash
 bash bin/run.preprocess.sh
 ```